eslint-community/eslint-plugin-eslint-plugin/docs/rules/consistent-output.md

 # Enforce consistent use of `output` assertions in rule tests (consistent-output)

-✔️ The `"extends": "plugin:eslint-plugin/recommended"` property in a configuration file enables this rule.

 When writing tests for fixable rules, it's a best practice to use the `output` property on each test case to assert what autofixed code is produced, or to assert that no autofix is produced using `output: null`.

 Prior to ESLint 7, it was easy to forget to assert the autofix output of a particular test case, resulting in incomplete test coverage and a greater chance of unexpected behavior / bugs.